Blueforcer/Quest_Updater/README.md

 7. Have Fun!

 ## Troubleshooting
-Ff something fails during the installation, dont panic.
+If something fails during the installation, dont panic.
 Just hold your Powerkey for around 20s until your Quest reboots

+## MacOS & Linux
 To update your Quest from other Platforms like **Mac or Linux** you can do it manually after step 4 via following ADB commands:
  - adb devices
  - adb reboot bootloader